CHillebitz/eee/README.md

 CODE_EXPERT_USERNAME=your_switch_edu_id
 CODE_EXPERT_PASSWORD=your_password

 > Yes, your passwords are in plain text.
 No, I don’t judge.
-Yes, use a dedicated bot account.